 - Where should the funeral or memorial be held?

 The document can also include information about who should be invited, what you want to wear, who should speak, what music should be played, and who should be pallbearers, among other information.
 The details can be in a separate document or part of a health care directive.
 It shouldn’t be included in your will because the will may not be opened until long after the funeral.

 Pick the Right Funeral Home.

-It is possible to make arrangements with a funeral home ahead of time, so your family does not have to scramble to set things up while they are grieving.
+It is possible to make arrangements with a funeral home ahead of time so your family doesn’t have to scramble to set things up while they’re grieving.
 Prices among funeral homes can vary greatly, so it is a good idea to check with a few different ones before settling on the one you want.
-The Federal Trade Commission’s Funeral Rule requires all funeral homes to supply customers with a general price list that details prices for all possible goods or services.
-The rule also stipulates what kinds of misrepresentations are prohibited and explains what items consumers cannot be required to purchase, among other things.
+The Federal Trade Commission’s Funeral Rule requires all funeral homes to supply customers with a general price list that details costs for all possible goods or services.
+The rule also stipulates what kinds of misrepresentations are prohibited and explains what items consumers can’t be required to purchase, among other things.

 Inform Your Family Members About Your Funeral Plan.